-This internship is designed to provide an intensive, supervised clinical field experience.
-Internship requirements include: participation in a weekly clinical supervision seminar, a minimum of 300 clock hours working with couples and families in a field site (approved by the department), and in the TCNJ Clinic.
-One hour of individual supervision per week by an on-site field supervisor (approved by the department) or the clinic supervisor will be required.
-Live and videotaped sessions, as well as self-, peer, and supervisor evaluation, evidence of conceptual understanding, and direct observation of practice are integral components of this clinical experience.
+This internship is designed to provide an intensive, supervised clinical field experience in marriage, couple, and family counseling and therapy.
+Internship totals 250 hours, which includes participation in a weekly clinical supervision seminar on campus, a minimum of 200 hours of clinical field work at the TCNJ Clinic and one hour of individual supervision per week by an on-site supervisor (approved by the department).
+Live, videotaped and simulated sessions as well as self, peer, and supervisor evaluations of conceptual and direct practice skills are an integral component of the clinical experience.
+Emphasis will be placed upon the assessment and intervention of family systems, the impact of other systems on the clinical issues, use of community and referral sources, the ability to prepare and present cases to the class and the awareness of the effects of the therapist on the therapeutic process.
 COUN 660/Organization, Administration, and Supervision of School Counseling 3 cr.
 The purpose of this course is to provide students with an understanding of the organization and administration of school counseling services including the comprehensive and developmental nature and functions, context, coordination, integration, and evaluation of the school counseling program within the total school community.
 COUN 670/Counseling Theory and Techniques 3 cr.
 Prerequisite: COUN 501 The purposes of this course are to provide students with an understanding of the major theories of counseling and their related techniques and to apply theoretical material to case studies.
 Students will be exposed to an overview of current approaches to psychological counseling, including psychodynamic, existential-humanistic, cognitive-behavioral, and systems approaches.
 Emphasis is on both theory and practical applications of the various approaches.
 Through lectures, class discussions, readings, videos, writings, experiential exercises and role play situations, students will be encouraged to examine the various theories and to integrate them into their own style of counseling.

-COUN 672/Advanced Counseling Theory and Techniques 3 cr.
-Prerequisites: COUN 501 and 670 An advanced study of counseling theories with particular emphasis on theory application.
+COUN 672/Advanced Counseling Theory and Techniques

+Prerequisites: COUN 501 and 670

+An advanced study of counseling theories with particular emphasis on theory application.
 Students will be expected to demonstrate their counseling effectiveness within the definitions of selected theories.
 This course will be part theory and part laboratory experience.

+COUN 675/Group Counseling

+3 cr.

-COUN 675/Group Counseling Prerequisites: COUN 501, 670 (COUN 675 may be taken concurrently with COUN 670 with advisement) Through didactic and experiential learning activities, this course provides an introduction to group counseling that enables students to explore the nature and function of various types of groups; basic principles of group dynamics; ethical, legal and professional issues; leadership and group development; member roles and functions; theoretical approaches to group counseling; how to design and lead groups across the human lifespan; and the nature and impact of their own interpersonal styles of behavior on their roles as both group members and group leaders.
+Prerequisites: COUN 501, 670 (COUN 675 may be taken concurrently with COUN 670 with advisement) Through didactic and experiential learning activities, this course provides an introduction to group counseling that enables students to explore the nature and function of various types of groups; basic principles of group dynamics; ethical, legal and professional issues; leadership and group development; member roles and functions; theoretical approaches to group counseling; how to design and lead groups across the human lifespan; and the nature and impact of their own interpersonal styles of behavior on their roles as both group members and group leaders.
 COUN 677/Group Leadership Skills 3 cr.

 Prerequisites: COUN 675 and permission of instructor Study and practice of professional skills and behaviors that enable the group leader to activate and maintain effective counseling groups.
 Focus will be on how the leader capitalizes on group forces to encourage member goal achievement.
 (Limit six students with permission of instructor.)

-COUN 680/Practicum in Counseling and Testing Prerequisites: COUN 515, 670, and 675 and EPSY 643 The development of effective counseling behaviors and practice test selection, administration, scoring, and interpretation through laboratory experience.
+COUN 680/Practicum in Counseling and Testing

+Prerequisites: COUN 515, 670, and 675 and EPSY 643 The development of effective counseling behaviors and practice test selection, administration, scoring, and interpretation through laboratory experience.
 The focus is on an integration of counseling theory and practice and educational testing.

-COUN 687/Faculty-Student Research 3 cr.
+COUN 687/Faculty-Student Research

+3 cr.